 current = json.loads(pipe.get(key) or "{}")

-new_state = update_fn(current) # compute update on current state
+new_state = update_fn(current) # recompute on CURRENT state

 pipe.set(key, json.dumps(new_state))

-pipe.execute() # atomic — fails if key changed since WATCH
+pipe.execute() # aborts if key changed since WATCH

 return new_state